Shawn-Xu/PPIP/docs/index.md

 └── work
 ```

-And the other specific configuration example that annotation tool is set as **Sma3s**:
+And another configuration example where the annotation tool is set to **Sma3s**:

 ```sh
 $ tree ${pw}